iotaledger/iota.py/docs/transfers.rst

     for tx in transactions:
         bundle.add_transaction(tx)

-    # If it was a value transfer, we could
+    # If it was a value transfer, we would also need to:
     # bundle.add_inputs()
     # bundle.send_unspent_inputs_to()

     bundle.finalize()

-    # Again, for value transfers, we could:
+    # Again, for value transfers, we would need to:
     # bundle.sign_inputs(KeyGenerator(b'SEEDGOESHERE'))

     gtta_response = api.get_transactions_to_approve(depth=3)